A Conference Hosted by the Centre for Transnational Mennonite Studies

 Screening of the film I Have Nothing to Add (dir.
 Tanya Stefanenko) and presentation by Maria Lotsmanova on her GULAG research in Russian archives.
 Chair: Stephanie Stobbe, Menno Simons College (Canadian Mennonite University).

 - A conversation with the award-winning author of The Russländer, moderated by Sarah Ens.
 Reception to follow.

 - Chair: Jeremy Wiebe, University of Winnipeg

 - Hans Werner, University of Winnipeg, “‘Becoming a Public Charge’: The Canadian Mennonite Board of Colonization and the Threat of Deportation”

 - Marlene Epp, Conrad Grebel University College, “When the Clemmers Met the Dicks: The Russlaender Encounter the Swiss in Ontario”

-- Josephine Braun, “Did it have to end this way?
-Isaac J. Braun under the Shadows of Bolshevism”
+- Josephine Braun, Burlington, ON, “Did It Have to End This Way?
+Isaac J. Braun Under the Shadows of Bolshevism”

 - Chair: Hans Werner, University of Winnipeg